joonb14/-Jupyter-Notebook-Updated-11-days-ago-Energy_Aware_UI_Design_Tool_ver2/README.md

 ver2 Tool development:<br/>
   Joonbeom Park: joonb14@gmail.com
-  Jaeyoon Kang: mint3759@naver.com
+  Gyurin Hwang: gyurinida9@gmail.com
-  Hakjun Lee: jjuni0525@naver.com
+  Sunho Lee:

 This tool is designed for UI designers and App developers. <br/>
 Who are not considering about Power Usage of Mobile device. <br/>